Third Point says Yahoo board challenge coming

-SAN FRANCISCO Activist hedge fund Third Point said it will launch a campaign in the next seven days to install its own hand-picked directors on Yahoo Inc's board, blasting the struggling Internet company for failing to give the firm a greater say in its operations.
+SAN FRANCISCO, March 14 Activist hedge fund Third Point said it will launch a campaign in the next seven days to install its own hand-picked directors on Yahoo Inc's board, blasting the struggling Internet company for failing to give the firm a greater say in its operations.

 "The board's stonewalling, apparent insouciance and decision not to engage with us in a serious manner, has left us no choice but to directly approach our fellow owners with the shareholder slate," Third Point Founder and Chief Executive Dan Loeb wrote in a letter to Yahoo filed with the Securities and Exchange Commission on Wednesday.